It’s not just about staying hydrated. Here are the top reasons you should drink more water on a daily basis!

 Water makes up more than two-thirds of our body weight, which is why it’s essential to stay hydrated.
 Let’s take a deeper look at why you need to drink more water.

-7 Benefits of Drinking More Water
+7 Reasons to Drink More Water

 1. Fires up your metabolism – Cold water stimulates thermogenesis, meaning you burn more calories!